connectkishan1/Projects/README.md

 * Project for the course Deep Learning
 * I used CNN
+* using flow from directory
 * The focus of this project was mostly on Layers.

 ---
 <a name="American"/></a>
 ###  [American Sign Language-Recognition](https://github.com/connectkishan1/Projects/tree/master/Personal%20Project/Project/American%20Sign%20Language%20Hand%20Gesture%20Recognition)

-* Project for the Deep Learning
+* Project for the image Classification
 * I used CNN
 * using flow from directory
-* The focus of this project was mostly on Layers.
+* The focus of this project was mostly on .

 ---